Promoter Vardan Mnatsakanyan and the Mix Fight Events organization held their third event in Armenia Sunday.

 Zakarian landed elbows and punches from the top position, as he kept his weight low and tied up one of Kutubidze’s arms.
 Kutubidze absorbed punches and was unable to escape and eventually tapped out.

-K-1 Rules: Otar Gogoberishvili (Georgia) vs Sergio “Dinamita” Sanchez (Spain)
+K-1 Rules: Otar Gogoberishvili (Georgia) def.
+Sergio “Dinamita” Sanchez (Spain)-Decision

 Gogoberishvili used his height and reach advantages effectively, throwing nice one-two punch combinations.
 He was able to catch Sanchez with punches when the Spanish fighter tried to step into range.
 Gogoberishvili began to push forward, and continued to outscore the Spanish fighter.
 Sanchez had some good moments and was able to slip punches, but Gogoberishvili had the edge in the bout.
 The Fite TV stream stopped for a couple of minutes while the decision was announced so the official result wasn’t available.